Mia Michaels: Professional career

 Since June 2006, Michaels has been a columnist for Movmnt magazine.

 In 2010, Bravo announced a television program focusing on Michaels.

 Included in her concert and stage work is the dance company RAW (Reality at Work).
 She is the founder, artistic director, and choreographer since the beginning in 1997.
 She has created works for the Paper Mill Playhouse's production of Hello Dolly! starring Tovah Feldshuh, Les Ballet Jazz de Montreal, Jazz Dance Chicago, and Oslo Dance Ensemble.
 Her choreography has been seen off-Broadway in If These Shoes Could Talk and Fort Chaffee.

 Michaels was one of many choreographers set to pay tribute to Michael Jackson at the 2009 MTV Video Music Awards.
-Michaels was to join Wade Robson, Tyce Diorio, Laurie Ann Gibson, Brian Friedman, and other dancer-choreographers in performing with Janet Jackson for her rendition of the song "Scream", but suffered an injury during rehearsals and was unable to perform on the show.
+Michaels was to join Wade Robson, Tyce Diorio, Laurie Ann Gibson, Brian Friedman, and other dancer-choreographers in performing with Janet Jackson for her rendition of the song "Scream", but sustained an injury during rehearsals and was unable to perform on the show.

 Michaels has been on the faculty of schools including the Harid Conservatory, the Ailey School of the Alvin Ailey American Dance Theater, Broadway Dance Center in New York City, and her alma mater, the New World School of the Arts.
 Her choreography has been enlisted for the Miami City Ballet, Joffrey II, the Kirov Academy, and the Jazz Theater of Amsterdam.
 She occasionally joins the staff of the dance convention JUMP.
 In 2017, she worked with the Joffery Ballet School for a summer intensive program.

 When So You Think You Can Dance returned for its ninth season, Michaels returned to the show and choreographed the Top 20 group performance.

 In 2012, Michaels choreographed for the film Rock of Ages.
 In 2015, she provided the choreography for the Broadway musical Finding Neverland.
 In 2016, she choreographed the New York Christmas Spectacular starring the Rockettes.
 In 2019, it was announced that Michaels would provide choreography for the 2020 animated film The SpongeBob Movie: It's a Wonderful Sponge.